 But understanding the fact that certain content you post on certain channels can become public record is only scratching the surface.
 It is much more nuanced than that with a myriad of contributing factors and the outcome can depend on your agency, the office you hold, your state, your county and even your specific municipality.
-There is no one-size-fits-all rule book for elected officials nor is there a perfect checklist by which to ensure compliance for all.
+There is no one-size-fits-all rule book for public officials and social media nor is there a perfect checklist by which to ensure compliance for all.
 But there are best practices and case studies from which you can learn, many of which were showcased in a recent webinar from ArchiveSocial: Social Media for Elected Officials: What’s personal and what’s public.

 This is a critical topic indeed, that must be top of mind for all elected officials, and one that is much better to grasp sooner than later.

 Consider this: Before running for office, it is highly likely that a potential candidate never gave much, if any thought to public records laws or the Freedom of Information Act, also known as FOIA, which deem a great deal of information as part of the public domain, meaning it is available to anyone who requests it.
-And once you are an elected official and/or part of a government agency, you are very much involved in and part of the public domain – social media not excluded.
+And once you are a public official and/or part of a government agency, you are very much involved in and part of the public domain – social media not excluded.

 That means your social media presence is no longer a private affair and certain actions may have consequences.
 You are now subject to rules and laws and charged with protecting your agency, promoting transparency and carrying a slew of responsibilities on your shoulders.
 And it never ends.